id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie-hw-code/index.md

     device_has_received_new_value = True

-# You can find the client Id in the settings.py this is used to identify the board
+# You can find the client Id in the settings.toml this is used to identify the board
 client_id = os.getenv("MQTT_CLIENT_ID")

 # Create a MQTT connection based on the settings file.